Suffer the Little Children: Plot summary

 Miss Emily Sidley is a third grade teacher.
 On one particular day, while she is teaching spelling, Sidley gets the disconcerting feeling that one of her students is staring at her.
 She turns around and notices that Robert, the quietest student, has his gaze fixed on her.
 During the following week, Miss Sidley eventually punishes Robert for her suspicions.
 Robert taunts her by asking her if she wants to see him "change", which he then does, though whether it really happened or it was just a figment of Miss Sidley's imagination is left to interpretation.
 Either way, Miss Sidley is terrified and runs away screaming, nearly being hit by a bus.

 After the incident, Miss Sidley takes a leave of absence.
 When she returns, Robert taunts her at recess about there being more creatures at school, posing as normal children.
 They have replaced the real children they look like, who are imprisoned within their doppelgängers.
 He says of the real Robert: "I can hear him screaming, Miss Sidley.
 He wants me to let him out."

 The things Robert is saying soon get to Miss Sidley, and the terrified teacher decides to take drastic measures.
 She takes out her deceased brother's pistol from a drawer and puts it in her purse.
-That day at school, she takes twelve of her students to a testing room where sound is well concealed, and shoots each one dead.
+That day at school, she takes Robert to a testing room where sound is well concealed, and shoots him dead, then goes back to collect and shoot eleven more of her students.
 Another teacher comes in as Sidley is preparing to shoot a thirteenth student, and Sidley's bad back gives way as the other teacher struggles with her.

 Miss Sidley is sent to a mental institution after the murders.
-She works with little preschoolers each day for therapy.
+She works with mentally handicapped children each day for therapy.
 One day she feels the fear that drove her to her crime and asks to be removed from the room.
 As she is taken away, some of the children slyly watch her, implying that they are also doppelgängers.
 That night, Miss Sidley commits suicide by slashing her throat and her former psychiatrist soon focuses intently on the children.